 Frequently Asked Questions

-Australian Fishing Tournaments (AFT) are pleased to announce that the Evans Head Fishing Classic (EHFC) has new management.
-AFT is experienced in running events with the North Coast Fishing Bonanza as well as many Bream / Bass tournaments over its 11 years, AFT runs annually around 12 events and as such has equipment and software and experience to help build the EHFC and bring it back to its former glory as well as bring it into the 21st century.
+Australian Fishing Tournaments (AFT) is the owner / event organisation that run the Evans Head Fishing Classic (EHFC).
+AFT is experienced in running events with the North Coast Fishing Bonanza as well as many Bream / Bass tournaments over its 12 years, AFT runs annually around 12 events and as such has equipment and software and experience to run the EHFC in a professional and sustainable way to keep this fantastic event around for many years to come.

-Lets go over some key changes to the 2017 event to make it easier for everyone to understand:
+Lets go over some key features of the event to make it easier for everyone to understand:

-- Event has moved from a weight based event to a photograph length based event.
+- Event is a photograph length based event (Catch N Snap).
 Why?
-In this day and age there is a lot of movement towards being “fish friendly”, by moving to a photo based event, you don’t have to bring in that large fish to weigh-in, meaning that if you are so inclined you are able to release it with care and keep those larger breading fish in population and still win that beloved big fish prize.
+In this day and age there is a lot of movement towards being “fish friendly”, by having a photo based event, you don’t have to bring in that large fish to weigh-in, meaning that if you are so inclined you are able to release it with care and keep those larger breading fish in population and still win that beloved big fish prize.

 - No restricted bag limits.
 Why?
 Because it is a photo based event, we hope the larger breading fish are released and people are able to keep the better eating plate sized fish, there is no harm in keeping a feed and the Fisheries NSW has set bag limits based on stocks and they know more then we do about fish stocks, so if Fisheries NSW says it is OK to keep a certain number then we think that is OK also.

-- Larger Fishing Regions, we have opened up Byron to Yamba for launching and fishing for both estuary and offshore.
+- Larger Fishing Regions, we have the area from Byron to Yamba open for launching and fishing for both estuary and offshore.
 Why?
 There are 2 reasons for this, the first being that it helps spread the load of competitors over a larger region which will help the local stock of fish not get pressured as much as in the past as well as when there is a bad weather day, restricting boats to a small system at Evans is not a good idea, so spreading the options to different systems opens up more fishing opportunities for everyone.

 We hope the information above and the FAQ’s below will help you and provide all the information you need but dont forget this is a summary, for full details please read the Terms and Conditions first.